MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_03_explore_cond_access.md

 1. Select the **X** on the top right corner of the page to close out of the policy, then select Microsoft Azure on the blue bar at the top of the page to return to the Azure portal home page.

-1. Keep this browser page open for the next demo.
+1. Close your open browser tabs as this concludes the demos related to Microsoft Entra.

 ### Review